IVSoftware/key_filter_for_console/README.md

 - **Avoid** blocking the process with a `ReadKey` when no character is waiting.
 - **Ensure** polling is frequent enough to be responsive, but not enough to load the core unnecessarily.

 This last point is crucial because the responsiveness is _not constant_ but rather relies on the current activity.
 I have put together the following state-driven SQLite database program to demonstrate.
 On the main screen, the user has only 5 choices (_one_ of them is **CONTROL X**) and sampling a few times per second is plenty.
 If option `2` is chosen the user will enter a search term which requires a _much_ higher sampling rate (maybe throttling to ~1 ms).
-The point is, we save that for when we need it.
+The point is, we save that intensive polling for when we really need it.

 ![Main Menu](https://github.com/IVSoftware/key_filter_for_console/blob/master/key_filter_for_console/ReadMe/small%20screenshot.png)

 ***
 **What **CONTROL X** does**

 Obviously the loop will return once this is detected, but if a `Task` is "all there is" then what keeps the app from dropping out in the meantime?
-One solution is to have the `ConsoleApplication.Run()` method return a SemaphoreSlim synchronization object, and simply call `Wait` on it.
+One solution is to have `ConsoleApplication.Run()` return a synchronization object like `SemaphoreSlim` and simply call `Wait` on it.
 Now the `Main` will not exit until **CONTROL X** releases the semaphore.

     static void Main(string[] args)
     {